Boosting Deep Neural Networks with Geometrical Prior Knowledge: A Survey: Training Procedure

+A possibility to improve the transformation robustness learned with data augmentation is to add a regularization term that enforces the desired in- or equivariance properties on the latent representations or outputs.
+Similarly to Data Augmentation, the regularization term can be applied to transformations beyond groups, as long as the desired effect on the learned representations or output is known.

+\cite{Coors2018VISAPP} process two different transformed versions of the same input and minimize their similarity loss based on the Kullback-Leibler divergence.
+The loss is computed at each latent representation of the DNN for each element and can be used for semi-supervised learning.
+Especially in the small sample regime, this approach improves the performance compared to plain data augmentation.
+Nevertheless, it does not reach the performance of guaranteed equivariant models on Rotated-MNIST.

 \cite{RegularizedInvariance} model the worst-case transformations a DNN needs to be robust to as spatial adversarial attacks.
-This facilitates the use of a regularization term in combination with data augmentation to encourage learning constant values for all transformed versions.
+Enforcing robustness to those attacks leads to a regularization term that is used in combination with data augmentation to encourage learning constant feature values for all transformed versions of the input.
 Consequently, invariance to transformation sets is guaranteed.
 This is a weaker requirement than invariance to transformation groups that allows to impose the desired properties on subsets not forming a group, e.g. rotations in $[-90^\circ, 90^\circ]$.
 In contrary to usual adversarial defense regularization, the proposed method does not include a trade-off between accuracy and adversarial robustness, but is able to improve the overall performance of the DNN.

+\cite{shakerinava2022structuring} learn equivariant representations with a non-generative approach.
+Instead of restricting the architecture or the individual layers, the equivariant representations are characterized via the \textit{defining action} that should be preserved under input transformations, e.g. distance for the Euclidean groups.
+A group-specific regularization term enforces the geometric invariants in the latent space via simple actions of the group in latent space.
+This approach can even be applied for non-linear and unknown actions in the input domain.
+Furthermore, the learned representations can be disentangled via group decomposition.

+\cite{Bardes} propose a triple objective that is used for self-supervised learning.
+The desired embedding is learned via a term preventing embedding collapse and a second term decorrelating the different dimensions of the embedding.
+Finally, a \textit{invariance criterion} is applied that is calculated via the mean-squared Euclidean distance between the learned embeddings of a pair of transformed inputs.